CarloFerritto/Structural_connectomes_in_Aging/README.md

 To run the preprocessing use the pre_processing_pipeline_ADNI.sh script (be sure to have the metadata_handler_dwi.py and flip_bvec.py script in tha same folder).

 ### Generete your connectomes
-To run the preprocessing use the tractography_analysis_ADNI.sh script.
+To generate the connectomes use the tractography_analysis_ADNI.sh script.

-### Analyze you connectome
+### Analyze your connectome
 To compute the global and nodal connectome metrics use the extract_connectome_metrics.py script and the environment_preprocessing_and_metrics.yaml environment. <br>
-To reproduce the analysis, figure and tables use the results_plot.ipynb script and the analysis.yaml environment.
+To reproduce the analysis, figure and tables use the results_plot.ipynb script and the environment_analysis.yaml environment.